 A) similar cells acting to perform a specific function.
 B) any of two or more alternate forms of a gene that an organism may have for a particular trait.
 C) an animal that feeds on plants.

-A) any material that can be used to satisfy a need.
-B) the existence of a wide range of different species in a given area or specific period of time.
-C) factors in an environment relating to, caused by or produced by living organisms
+A) the existence of a wide range of different species in a given area or specific period of time.
+B) set of objects, organisms, or different parts acting to form a whole.
+C) the entire sequence of events in an organism's growth and development.

 A) tendency of certain (dominant) alleles to mask the expression of their corresponding (recessive) alleles.
 B) an allele for a trait that will be masked unless the organism is homozygous for this trait.
 C) a process of nuclear division in eukaryotic cells during which the nucleus of the cell divides into two nuclei, each with the same number of chromosomes.